RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 If you cannot fix the cursive and novelty fonts by changing font settings, then you can use the enhanced editor to fix them.
 Log in to 7 Cups and go to your My Settings page.
 In the Display Preferences section, check the box: Load extra fonts in forums  There is no need to save the settings, because the change takes effect immediately.
 If you have member and listener accounts, it affects both.

+### Captured style

+If you always prefer to write in a particular color or font size, you can capture this style so it becomes the default in all of your posta and replies.

+To do this, type some text and set its color, background and font size.
+Right-click the text and from the menu choose Capture style.

+To return to the default color, background and font size, right click any text and from the menu choose Release style.

+A captured style only applies to a particular username on a particular device.
+If you have more than one account, or if more than one person shares a computer, then any captured style does not affect other accounts.

+Note that some styles are not easy for other people to read, especially if they use 7 Cups on a different kind of device or if their eyesight is different from yours.
+For example, a pale color on a white background might be unreadable.

 ### Known issues
 Known issues in version 0.12: